FPT Approximation Schemes for Maximizing Submodular Functions

 This completes the proof. \end{proof}

-Interestingly, we can slightly modify the proof of Theorem~\ref{thm:pSeparableMin} so that it would apply with the more general parameter $\frac{\sum_{x \in X}v(\{x\})}{v(X)}$.
+Interestingly, we can slightly modify the proof of Theorem~\ref{thm:pSeparableMin} so that it would apply with the parameter $\frac{\sum_{x \in X}v(\{x\})}{v(X)}$ (for this parameter we do not use the notion of $p$-separability).
 On the other hand, for this parameter we give weaker approximation guarantees, by approximating the minimization-or-maximization instead of the minimization variant of the problem.

-\begin{theorem} For each non-negative, non-decreasing and submodular set function $v: 2^X \to \reals$ there exists an FPT approximation scheme for the minimization-or-maximization variant of \textsc{BestKSubset} problem with the parameter $(K, \frac{\sum_{x \in X}v(\{x\})}{v(X)})$. \end{theorem} \begin{proof} Let us fix $\beta$, $\beta > 1$, the required approximation ratio.
-Let $p = \frac{\beta}{\beta-1} \cdot \frac{\sum_{x \in X}v(\{x\})}{v(X)})$.
-We will show that Algorithm~\ref{alg:pSeparableMin} with such value of the parameter $p$ (this parameter is used to determine the number of iterations of the algorithm) is a $\beta$-approximation algorithm for the minimization-or-maximization variant of the problem.
+\begin{theorem} For each non-negative, non-decreasing and submodular set function $v: 2^X \to \reals$ there exists a randomized FPT approximation scheme for the minimization-or-maximization variant of \textsc{BestKSubset} problem with the parameter $(K, \frac{\sum_{x \in X}v(\{x\})}{v(X)})$. \end{theorem} \begin{proof} Let us fix $\alpha$, $\alpha > 1$, the required approximation ratio.
+Let $p = \frac{\alpha}{\alpha-1} \cdot \frac{\sum_{x \in X}v(\{x\})}{v(X)}$.
+We will show that Algorithm~\ref{alg:pSeparableMin} with such value of the parameter $p$ (this parameter is used to determine the number of iterations of the algorithm) is an $\alpha$-approximation algorithm for the minimization-or-maximization variant of the problem.
 We repeat the reasoning from the proof of Theorem~\ref{thm:pSeparableMin}, with the following small modification.
-In the proof of Theorem~\ref{thm:pSeparableMin} we defined $\Ev$ to denote the event that during a single invocation of the \texttt{SingleRun} function from Algorithm~\ref{alg:pSeparableMin}, at the beginning of each iteration of the ``for'' loop, it holds that: $v(X) - v(S) > \beta \Big(v(X) - v(S^*)\Big)$.
-In this proof we modify this definition saying that $\Ev$ denotes the event when at the beginning of each iteration of the ``for'' loop within the function \texttt{SingleRun}, the following \emph{two} conditions hold:
+In the proof of Theorem~\ref{thm:pSeparableMin} we defined $\Ev$ to denote the event that during a single invocation of the \texttt{SingleRun} function from Algorithm~\ref{alg:pSeparableMin}, at the beginning of some iteration of the ``for'' loop, it holds that: $v(X) - v(S) \leq \alpha \Big(v(X) - v(S^*)\Big)$.
+In this proof we modify this definition saying that $\Ev$ denotes the event when at the beginning of some iteration of the ``for'' loop within the function \texttt{SingleRun}, at least one the following two conditions hold: